NMSU-ISA/ISA/docs/src/basics/components.md

  t₀ = 0.15
  ψ₀(t₀)
 ```
-or over a step range of time instants.
+or over a range of time instants.
 ```@example
  using ISA
  𝐶₀ = AMFMtriplet(t->exp(-t^2), t->2.0, 0.0)